 Fancy having a swing at it?

-Here’s what you must consider before you enter the ring.
+Here’s what you must consider before you enter the ring of account based marketing.

 ABM is about marketing and selling to a whole organization rather than an individual.
 And it starts with defining who you are going to sell to.